lucidworks/fusion-jupyter/Readme.md

 - Training a Classifier, and
 - Evaluation
 - Running JohnSnow for NLP tasks
-- Annotating documents for POS/NER
+- Annotating documents with POS/NER
 - Writing data back to Fusion

 #### Coming up: